1ncipient/1ncipient/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on my personal website
+- 👨‍💻 Working on my personal website :)
-- 🌱 I’m currently learning full-stack web development
+- 🌱 Currently learning more about full-stack web development!
 - 👯 I’m looking to collaborate on open-source projects and niche project ideas
 - 🤔 I’m looking for help with finding a co-op/internship or with latte art
 - 💬 Ask me about chess, basketball, music, cafe-hopping!